 Struggling with getting your child to listen?
-Learn how teaching kids about emotions reduces misbehavior, and how you can apply this in your daily life.
+Learn how teaching feelings reduces children’s misbehavior, and how you can apply this in your daily life.

 Let me back up.